 Your cat can be easily stressed or frightened by all sorts of things that happen in or around your home.
 The behavior modification techniques of desensitization and counter-conditioning can help your feline to be happier and more well-adjusted.
 These terms may sound technical, but the techniques themselves are user-friendly.

 What are desensitization and counter-conditioning?

 Systematic desensitization and counter-conditioning (DS/CC) are the main techniques that behavior professionals use to change a cat’s response to specific triggers (stimuli) in a variety of situations.
 These triggers can include strangers, other cats, dogs, sounds and petting.
 If done properly, these techniques can have a desirable effect on your cat’s behavior.
-The goal is to replace an unwanted emotional reaction (fear, anxiety or aggressive arousal) to a trigger with a more relaxed, comfortable reaction.
-More desirable, acceptable behaviors will follow the cat’s calmer emotional state.
+The goal is to replace an undesirable emotional reaction (fear, anxiety or aggressive arousal) to a trigger with a more relaxed, comfortable reaction.
+More desirable behaviors will follow the cat’s calmer emotional state.

 How do I use this feline behavior modification process?

 You want to set your cat up to succeed, so the DS/CC process should be carried out in such small steps that the undesirable emotional reaction never happens.
 If you attempt DS/CC when your cat is already anxious or aroused, she will be too emotional to learn effectively.
 To avoid this, you need to keep her below threshold.
 Threshold is the point at which she becomes uncomfortable.
 Many things can affect her reaching threshold, including distance from the stimulus, intensity of the stimulus and the number of stimuli in a short period of time.